Yao Airport

 Yao Airport (八尾空港, Yao Kūkō) is a general aviation airport in Yao, Osaka Prefecture, Japan.
-Located 8.1 NM southeast of Ōsaka Station, it is also an airbase for the Japan Ground Self-Defense Force.
+Located 8.1 NM southeast of Ōsaka Station, it is also a home for the Japan Ground Self-Defense Force Middle Army Aviation Group, Osaka Prefectural Police Aviation Corps, and Osaka Municipal Fire Department Helicopter Unit.

-Several small carriers offer sightseeing and charter flights from Yao, including Asahi Airlines and Hankyu Airlines.
+Several small carriers, including Asahi Airlines and Hankyu Airlines, offer sightseeing and charter flights from Yao.

-Yao is the only second class airport in Japan that does not have scheduled airline services.
+Yao is the only Regional/Second Class airport in Japan without scheduled airline services.

 History

 The airport started as Hanshin Aviation School in 1938.
-Two years later the airfield was seized by the army as the Taishō Airfield and expanded.
+Two years later, the airfield was seized by the army as the Taishō Airfield and expanded.
 After World War II, the occupation forces called it the Hanshin Airfield before it was returned to Japanese control.

 Operations

 Self-Defense Forces

 The Japan Ground Self-Defense Force operates a base at the airport, JGSDF Camp Yao (八尾駐屯地).
 Units based at Camp Yao include: